-10. Annual Ceremonial Meals
+12. Annual Ceremonial Meals

-The chaplain, in consultation with local religious leaders if necessary, shall develop the ceremonial meal schedule for the following calendar year and provide it to the facility administrator.
-This schedule shall include the date, religious group, estimated number of participants, and special foods required.
-Ceremonial and commemorative meals shall be served in the food service facility unless otherwise approved by the facility administrator.
+The chaplain, in consultation with local religious leaders as necessary, shall develop the ceremonial meal schedule for the subsequent calendar year and shall provide this schedule to the facility administrator.
+The schedule shall include the date, religious group, estimated number of participants and special foods required.
+Ceremonial and commemorative meals shall be served in the food service facility, unless otherwise approved by the facility administrator.

 The food service department shall be the only source of procurement for food items.
 To maintain equity in menu design, all meals shall be limited to food items on the facility's master-cycle menu.
 To facilitate food preparation, consultations between the FSA and local religious representative(s) concerning appropriate menus shall occur six to eight weeks in advance of the scheduled observance.
 The religious provider may, through the food service department, procure the ritual observance food items (in minimal quantities).
-Such items shall not generally constitute the main entree for the ceremonial meal.
+Such items shall not generally constitute the main entree for the ceremonial meal a.
+Ramadan

-11. Religious Fasts and Seasonal Observances
+13. Religious Fasts and Seasonal Observances

-The Common Fare program shall accommodate detainees abstaining from particular foods or fasting for religious purposes at prescribed times of year.
+The common fare program shall accommodate detainees abstaining from particular foods or fasting for religious purposes at prescribed times of year, including, but not limited to: